 Medicare Legislation.
 The projections presented here are based on current law, certain features of which may result in some challenges for the Medicare program.
 In 2010 the PPACA was signed into law and contains the most significant changes to health care coverage since the Social Security Act.
 The PPACA provided funding for the establishment of a Center for Medicare and Medicaid Innovation to test innovative payment and service delivery models to reduce program expenditures while preserving or enhancing the quality of care furnished to individuals.
-If the health sector cannot transition to more efficient models of care delivery and if the provider reimbursement rates paid by commercial insurers continue to be based on the same negotiated process used to date, then the availability, particularly with respect to physician services, and quality of health care received by Medicare beneficiaries would, under current law, fall over time compared to that received by those with private health insurance.
+In 2020, COVID-19 was declared a pandemic.
+While the COVID-19 pandemic has significantly affected Medicare short-term financing and spending it is not expected to have a larger effect on the financial status of the trust funds after 2028.
+Spending for services other than COVID-19 was significantly lower than expected in 2020 and 2021.
+Because of the large wave of COVID-19 cases in late 2021 through early 2022, the Trustees estimate that non-COVID-19 related spending will be lower than previously expected for the beginning of 2022.
+The estimates incorporate the cost of the COVID-19 vaccines, which consist of both the payment for the vaccines themselves and the payments for their administration.